davegd1387/do-the-math/README.md

 # doTheMath -

-A program which allocated expenses proportionally to a product's sale price
+- A program which allocated expenses proportionally to a product's sale price
+- HTML, JavaScript & CSS